 If you have been around the people who have motorcycles in their life for any length of time, it becomes apparent to you rather quickly the attitude they have about them.
 A mindset, or outlook on life, might be a better way to describe it.

-These people are not from any one demographic.
+These people are not from anyone’s demographic.
 They come from every walk of life.
 Teachers, Fire Fighters, Brick Layers, and Account Executives.
 Motorcyclists offer diversity in every race and gender.
 Yet when we pass each other on the road, there is that wave, that nod.
 An indication of respect, yes, but more that we know each other.
 Without even meeting.
 We know you ride.
 And we know why.

-It isn’t really a reason to commute in the car pool lane.
+It isn’t really a reason to commute in the carpool lane.
 It isn’t really to get better gas mileage.
 It isn’t because, well, you look cool on your choice of two wheels.
 Those things and more, are secondary results.

 Byproducts of a choice, a choice you make for freedom.
 Freedom from cages that encompass you and every other aspect of your life.
 Those cubicles, those boxes within buildings.
 Those schedules, those rules.
 That choice for freedom.